 Disney World offers specially priced Disney tickets to active and retired U.S. military personnel, available for purchase at their participating US military base ticket office.
 Service members or their spouses can buy tickets for themselves, family, or friends, and a valid military I.D. is required for purchase and use.

-Receive admission for 4, 5, or 6 days valid for visits January 1, 2024-December 20, 2024, with the exception of the following blockout dates:
+Receive admission for 4, 5 or 6 days, valid for visits January 1, 2025 through December 19, 2025, with an advance park reservation and subject to the following blockout dates:

 Additional Costs at Disney World